security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

 4. Install Word into the Windows virtual machine.

      The version of Word that gets installed on the lab virtual machine only works for 5 days without a product key.
-     The first time that you install windows to your virtual machine, you can run the following from kali as root:
+     The first time that you install windows to your virtual machine, you can run the following from kali as `root`:

          cd /root/vagrant-boxes/lab-windows-2019-vuln/
          git pull